Little Bay

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Little Bay has 30 active public transport stops, all of which are bus stops.
-These stops are served by 17 different routes that together facilitate 2,484 weekly passenger trips.
-The transport accessibility is rated excellent, with residents on average located 180 meters from the nearest stop.
+Little Bay has 30 active public transport stops, all serving buses.
+These stops are covered by 17 different routes, offering a total of 2,484 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically living 180 meters from the nearest stop.
+Most residents commute outward daily due to its residential nature.
+Cars remain the primary mode of transport, used by 84% of residents, while only 5% opt for buses.
+On average, there are 1.2 vehicles per dwelling.

 Frequently Asked Questions - Transport